microsoft/azure-health-AI-services-samples/README.md

 [I want to try this sample](https://github.com/microsoft/nurseempowerment)

-## 4. Health Insights Clinical Trials Matching Service Healthbot Sample [Azure Health Bot - Azure Health Insights - Clinical Trial Matcher]
+## 4. Trials Matching integration into Azure Health Bot [Azure Health Bot - Azure Health Insights - Clinical Trial Matcher]

 This repository allows you to deploy a [Clinical Trials Matching Bot](https://learn.microsoft.com/en-us/azure/azure-health-insights/trial-matcher/overview#azure-health-bot-integration).
 It uses the Trial Matcher engine, which is an AI model offered within Project Health Insights.
 Trial Matcher is designed to match patients to potentially suitable clinical trials or find a group of potentially eligible patients to a list of clinical trials.
 Read more about Azure Trial Matcher [here](https://learn.microsoft.com/en-us/azure/azure-health-insights/trial-matcher/overview).
 This sample will generate an Azure Health Bot with built-in Clinical Trial Matching integration, which enables end-user to find relevant clinical trials for their conditions, based on eligibility.